26weiyuyu/extracting_coins_info/README.md

 3. **Extract Website and Social Links**
    📄 `extract_all_links.py`
-   - Extracts and classifies all links on each coin’s page: GitHub, official website, Twitter, Reddit, etc.
+   - Extracts all available external links from each coin’s CoinMarketCap page (website, GitHub, whitepaper, explorers, etc.).
    - Saves to: `your output file`

 4. **Merge Metadata with OSS Info**